-In this section, we exploit \textsf{CountSketch} to develop our second randomized algorithm for the dynamic graph regression problem.
-Unlike our first algorithm presented in Section~\ref{section:randomized}, it works for all the update operations: i) {\em node insertion}, wherein a node is inserted into the graph and at most a constant number of edges are drawn between it and the existing nodes of the graph, ii) {\em node deletion}, wherein a node that has at most a constant number of edges, is deleted from the graph and its incident edges are deleted, too, iii) {\em edge deletion} wherein an edge is deleted from the graph, and iv) {\em edge insertion} wherein an edge is inserted into the graph.
+In this section, we utilize \textsf{CountSketch} to develop our second randomized algorithm for the dynamic graph regression problem.
+Unlike our first algorithm, it works for all the update operations: i) {\em node insertion}, wherein a node is inserted into the graph and at most a constant number of edges are drawn between it and the existing nodes of the graph, ii) {\em node deletion}, wherein a node that has at most a constant number of edges, is deleted from the graph and its incident edges are deleted, too, iii) {\em edge deletion} wherein an edge is deleted from the graph, and iv) {\em edge insertion} wherein an edge is inserted into the graph.

-We assume that an $n\times m$ matrix embedding exists which satisfies the following conditions: i) $m$ is fixed and does not depend on the number of data rows $n$ (as a result, by changing the number of data rows, $m$ does not change), and ii) the matrix embedding is \textsf{CUE}. \textsf{CUE}\footnote{\textsf{CUE} is abbreviation for \textbf{C}ountSketch based \textbf{U}pdate \textbf{E}fficient matrix embedding.} characterizes a class of matrix embeddings for which we can efficiently update the approximate solution of the graph regression problem, using \textsf{CountSketch}.
-It is more general than {\em update-efficient} matrix embeddings presented in \cite{DBLP:journals/corr/abs-1903-10699} for updating the exact solution of dynamic graph regression.
-However, it is less general then {\em edge-update-efficient} matrix embeddings presented in Section~\ref{section:randomized}, which can be used for only {\em edge-related} operations.
+We assume that a $n\times d$ matrix embedding exists which satisfies the following conditions: i) $d$ is fixed and does not depend on the number of data rows $n$ (as a result, by changing the number of data rows, $d$ does not change), and ii) the matrix embedding is a \textsf{CUE} embedding. \textsf{CUE}\footnote{\textsf{CUE} is abbreviation for \textbf{C}ountSketch-based \textbf{U}pdate-\textbf{E}fficient matrix embedding.} characterizes a class of matrix embeddings for which we can efficiently update the approximate solution of graph regression, using \textsf{CountSketch}.
+It is less general then {\em edge-update-efficient} matrix embeddings presented in Section~\ref{section:randomized}, which can be used for only {\em edge-related} operations.